 After what felt like an eternity and possibly the 374th refresh, the little (1) lit up in my inbox.
 The subject simply read “Washington University.”
 I clicked the link in the email and logged in as fast as my trembling fingers allowed me to type.
 My breath caught as the page loaded.
 I skimmed the official letter.
 “Thank you for your application to Washington University.”
 I knew that was a bad start.
 I can’t remember the exact verbiage from there, but I do remember one word feeling like it would burn in my brain forever.

 I had never experienced something like this before.
+I’ve never had to overcome setbacks.
 Despite all my achievements over four years of high school, ACT prep, interviews with WashU’s alumni, and even connecting with their tennis coach…I wasn’t good enough.
 I never felt so small, like all my efforts had been a complete waste.
 Like the jaded, wounded high schooler I was, I hastily withdrew my application.
 I never wanted to think about that school again.